NickCrew/glove80-keymaps/README.md

 (the ISC license)

 Copyright 2023 Suraj N. Kurapati <https://github.com/sunaku>
+Portions Copyright 2024 Nick Ferguson

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above